A Christian service offering space to say goodbye to those who have died

 Dates of upcoming services

-Saturday 12th December, 11am (names to be sent in by 11am on Thursday 10th Dec)
+Saturday 12th December, 11am (names to be registered before Friday 11th Dec)

 previous service Archive